Deciding to buy a new Bluetooth speaker depends on many factors. Nobody wants to waste their money on a product that delivers a low-quality sound.

 There is not much to say in terms of JBL Flip 4 vs JBL Flip 5 as both two Flip speakers are IPX7 aux input water resistant and will last about 30 minutes if submerged underwater.

 Even though the Flip 4 is older than the Flip 5, you can access voice assistant Siri or Google Assistant directly through the speaker, without the need for a phone.
 The Flip 4 also has a speakerphone.

 JBL Flip 4 and Flip 5: Price

-The Flip 5 is newer than the Flip 4, but it will not put a larger hole in your pocket than its predecessor.
-Our experts noticed in their research that there is no significant difference in price between these products, although the Flip 4 is slightly cheaper if you search enough.
+The Flip 5 is newer than the Flip 4, but it will not put a larger price hole in your pocket than its predecessor.
+Our experts noticed in their review and research that there is no significant difference in price between these products, they work like how Bluetooth speakers designed to function, although the Flip 4 is slightly cheaper one if you search enough.

 What is the difference between JBL Flip 4 and flip 5?

-Following lab audio tests, our specialists chose Flip 5 as the winner.
-Using the PartyBoost new technology, this JBL speaker operates on a higher bandwidth and uses up to 20W, which translates into better audio quality.
+Following lab audio tests, our specialists chose JBL Flip 5 as the winner.
+Using the PartyBoost new technology, this JBL speaker operates on a higher bandwidth and uses up to 20W, which translates into excellent audio quality.